InnovateAsterisk/Browser-Phone/README.md

 ```

 #### Create a Certificate Authority
-The following steps will make boith a CA certificate and a server certificate.
-The CA certificate will be slef-signed, so you will need to copy that to your PC, and install (add) it to your Trust root CA certificate store.
+> Note: The following steps will make both a CA certificate and a server certificate.
+The CA certificate will be self-signed, so you will need to copy that to your PC, and install (add) it to your Trust root CA certificate store.

 Create some folders:
 ```